AlexNexton/MS2-LingLang/testing.md

      1. Go to the Home page.
      2. Looking at the Nav-bar, click **'Sign Up'**.
      3. A modal will appear instantly.
-     4. Fill in your detatils and choose a language.
+     4. Fill in your details and choose a language.
      5. Choose either **English, French or Spanish**.
      6. Submit.